-Adviser Tidal Investments LLC 234 West Florida Street, Suite 203 Milwaukee, Wisconsin 53204 Sub-Adviser ZEGA Financial, LLC 3801 PGA Blvd Palm Beach Gardens, FL 33410 Distributor Foreside Fund Services, LLC Three Canal Plaza, Suite 100 Portland, Maine 04101 Administrator Tidal ETF Services LLC 234 West Florida Street, Suite 203 Milwaukee, Wisconsin 53204 Legal Counsel Sullivan & Worcester LLP 1633 Broadway New York, New York 10019 U.S. Bancorp Fund Services, LLC, doing business as U.S. Bank Global Fund Services 615 East Michigan Street Milwaukee, Wisconsin 53202 Registered Public , Custodian U.S. Bank National Association 1555 North Rivercenter Drive Milwaukee, Wisconsin 53212
+Adviser Tidal Investments LLC 234 West Florida Street, Suite 203 Milwaukee, Wisconsin 53204 Sub-Adviser ZEGA Financial, LLC 3801 PGA Blvd Palm Beach Gardens, FL 33410 Distributor Foreside Fund Services, LLC Three Canal Plaza, Suite 100 Portland, Maine 04101 Administrator Tidal ETF Services LLC 234 West Florida Street, Suite 203 Milwaukee, Wisconsin 53204 Legal Counsel Sullivan & Worcester LLP 1633 Broadway New York, New York 10019 U.S. Bancorp Fund Services, LLC, doing business as U.S. Bank Global Fund Services 615 East Michigan Street Milwaukee, Wisconsin 53202 Registered Public Cohen & Company, Ltd. 1835 Market Street, Suite 310 Philadelphia, PA 19103 Custodian U.S. Bank National Association 1555 North Rivercenter Drive Milwaukee, Wisconsin 53212

-Investors may find more information about the Fund in the following documents:
+Investors may find more information about the Funds in the following documents:

-Statement of Additional Information: The Fund's SAI provides additional details about the investments of the Fund and certain other additional information.
+Statement of Additional Information: The Funds' SAI provides additional details about the investments of each Fund and certain other additional information.
 A current SAI dated March 7, 2024, as supplemented from time to time, is on file with the SEC and is herein incorporated by reference into this Prospectus.
 It is legally considered a part of this Prospectus.

-Annual/Semi-Annual Reports: Additional information about the Fund's investments will be available in the Fund's annual and semi-annual reports to shareholders.
-In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance after the first fiscal year the Fund is in operation.
+Annual/Semi-Annual Reports: Additional information about the Funds' investments will be available in the Funds' annual and semi-annual reports to shareholders.
+In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance after the first fiscal year each Fund is in operation.